IsaacSchemm/Pandacap/README.md

 Pandacap allows you to enable and disable Bridgy Fed from the profile page while logged in.

 Periodically, if you've posted a new post (and have Bridgy Fed enabled), Pandacap will find the bridged version of your post and add a "View on Bluesky" link to the post's page.
-(This is then also used to populate your atproto handle and links on the home page.)
+(This is also used to populate your atproto handle and links on the home page.)

 #### Notifications